Prefill-Decode Disaggregation (PD)#

 prefillScorePolicy

-How to score prefill pods. prefix_cache (default) or least_request.
+How to score prefill pods. prefix_cache (default), least_request, or conductor.

 decodeScorePolicy

-How to score decode pods. load_balancing (default) or least_request.
+How to score decode pods. load_balancing (default), least_request, or conductor.

 Note